 Unsure of how data-driven marketing fits into your broader marketing efforts?
 The strategies listed below are different ways to leverage your customer data while engaging your audience.
 Consider combining a few to strengthen and personalize your marketing efforts.

 Not every member of your target audience is equal — and they shouldn’t be treated as such.
 Different customer groups exist within your wider target audience, and it’s up to you to define those segments.

 Targeted, personalized messages go farther than general broadcasts, and segmentation can help you reach the right people at the right time.
 For example, if your store sells both men's and women's apparel, you'd need two sets of marketing messages to reach those segments.
-Similarly, if your store has multiple locations, marketing tactics you use for, say, locations in Nevada will vary from those in New York.
+Similarly, if your store has multiple locations, tactics you use for locations in Nevada will vary from those in New York.

 There are virtually endless ways to divide your audience.
 Not only does your target audience differ by demographic — by gender, age, and location, for example — but they have different preferences and pain points.
 They’re also in different stages of the buyer journey.

-Data-driven marketing equips you to accurately segment your audience (and automate your segmentation efforts).
-Segmentation is particularly important with email marketing, social media marketing, and retargeting — which we’ll dive into next.
+Data-driven marketing equips you to accurately segment your audience (and automate segmentation -- particularly important with email marketing, social media marketing, and retargeting.

 2. Retarget your advertising.